mwatford/psd_to_html/README.md

 ## 3. Project Setup
-### If you wish to download the project to run it locally on your machine follow steps below:
+### If you wish to download the project to run it locally on your machine follow the steps below:
 1. Download the .zip or clone the respository.
 2. Navigate to the root of the project in your system CLI and run the following commands